tommasomarchionni/homebridge-FRITZBox/README.md

-# homebridge-FRITZBox WORK IN PROGRESS
+# homebridge-FRITZBox (WORK IN PROGRESS)
-Homebridge plugin for FRITZ!Box
+Homebridge plugin for FRITZ!Box, for now you can only enable/disable Guest WiFi.

 # Installation
 Follow the instruction in [homebridge](https://www.npmjs.com/package/homebridge) for the homebridge server installation.